 How do I register for the Spanish LSAT?

-Registration for the 2022 Spanish LSAT is now open.
+Registration for the 2022 Spanish LSAT closes on January 19.

 To register for this test, create an LSAC.org account and click Register for the LSAT.
 During “Step 1: Test Location,” confirm that the Country/Area selected is PUERTO RICO.
 For your test date, select February 2022 (includes Spanish LSAT).
 On the next screen, you will be asked to “Choose LSAT (which is administered in English) or LSAT en Espanol.”
 Select LSAT EN ESPANOL.
 Proceed with your registration by uploading a recent and recognizable photo of yourself and paying the $200 registration fee.